maciverlab/maciverlab.github.io/_projdata/2017-02-07-bigeyedata.md

 ---
-title: A massive increase in visual range preceded the origin of terrestrial vertebrates data
+title: Massive increase in visual range preceded the origin of terrestrial vertebrates data
 paper: bigeye
 categories: bigeye
 ---

+To do:
+Add the paleo data

 ## Hydrolight